bmlt-enabled/bmlt-server/installation/README.md

 This step is also different from the old tutorial.

-Download the file `initial-auto-config.txt` from github at https://github.com/bmlt-enabled/bmlt-server/blob/main/installation/initial-auto-config.txt.
+Download the file `initial-auto-config.txt` from GitHub at https://github.com/bmlt-enabled/bmlt-server/blob/main/installation/initial-auto-config.txt.

 Upload this file to your server, put it in the directory that holds your `main_server` directory, and rename it to `auto-config.inc.php`.
 This file should have the permissions `-rw-r--r--` (`0644` in octal).
 This means that the owner of the file can read and write it, and the owning group and others can read it.